 The main and only source of real estate law in Ukraine is the statute.

-Such technologies as blockchain, decentralised finance (DeFi), proptech and other disruptive technologies are in the initial stage of development in Ukraine.
-There may be some smaller tech start-ups working on the implementation of disruptive technologies in real estate; however, they are not widely known.
+Technologies such as blockchain, decentralised finance, proptech and other disruptive technologies are in the initial stage of development in Ukraine.
+There may be some smaller tech start-ups working on the implementation of disruptive technologies in real estate, but they are not widely known.

-However, there is a case of blockchain usage in Ukraine, in particular in real estate, namely, the SETAM, the Ukrainian system for electronic auctions for arrested property.
-The SETAM provides an opportunity to conduct the electronic auctions based on blockchain technology where all bids are entered into a blockchain.
+However, there is blockchain usage in real estate in Ukraine in the form of SETAM, a blockchain-based online auction for property trading where all bids are entered into a blockchain.
 However, the sustainability of the system is questionable.

 Generally, it is not considered likely that disruptive technologies will have an important role in the Ukrainian real estate market.